By the Mirellé Team - Your curated source for trending nail designs and expert beauty inspiration.

 Step 6: Seal Everything

 This is THE most important step for making goddess nails actually last.
 You need to encapsulate all those embellishments in thick gel top coat.
-Apply a generous layer of gel top coat over the entire nail, making sure to cover the edges of pearls and gold leaf completely.
-You are building a protective dome over everything.
+Apply a generous layer over the entire nail, making sure to cover the edges of pearls and gold leaf completely.
+You're building a protective dome over everything.

 After curing, wipe the tacky layer with alcohol or gel cleanser.
 Your nails should feel completely smooth and glass-like, with all embellishments sealed underneath.
-If you can feel rough edges on pearls, apply another thin layer of top coat just around those pearls and cure again.
+The top coat layers create that glossy, expensive-looking finish that makes goddess nails photograph so beautifully.

 Goddess Nails for Different Occasions

 For holiday parties and seasonal celebrations, goddess nails are literally perfect.
 New Year's Eve nails in gold and pearls?
 Iconic.
 Winter goddess nails with silver pearls mixed with gold?
 Chef's kiss.
-The maximalist aesthetic matches the celebratory energy of holidays perfectly.

 Work-appropriate goddess nails are definitely possible if you work in a creative field.
 Stick with shorter almond shapes, minimal embellishments, maybe just gold leaf accent and one or two pearls per nail.
 Keep the color palette to rose gold or champagne gold which reads more neutral than bright yellow gold.
-I have clients who are lawyers and executives who rock subtle goddess nails to court and board meetings - it is all about execution.

 Common Goddess Nails Mistakes (And How to Avoid Them)

 Mistake #4: Applying embellishments to uncured gel.
-I see people try to stick pearls onto wet gel polish before curing.
+We see people try to stick pearls onto wet gel polish before curing.
 This just makes everything slide around and creates a goopy mess.
 Always cure your base color completely, then add embellishments, then seal with top coat.

 Mistake #7: Cheap gold leaf that looks yellow.
 Not all gold leaf is created equal.
 Craft store gold leaf often looks brassy and fake on nails.
 Invest in nail-specific gold leaf or genuine gold foil that actually looks metallic and luxurious.